project8/katydid/Examples/Tutorial/TutorialSteps.md

 8. Add signal/slot interface. (.hh and .cc)
 9. Finish documentation. (.hh)
 10. Add the class to the CMakeLists.txt file in Source/Data/SpectrumAnalysis.

+## Writer
+1. In Source/IO/KTBasicROOTTypeWriterAnalysis.hh, copy WriteNormalized[FSDataPolar/FSDataFFTW/PSData] to WriteLowPassFiltered[FSDataPolar/FSDataFFTW/PSData]
+2. Do the same copying in the .cc file.
+3. Change the class names in the functions appropriately.
+4. Add a #include line for the data class header.
+5. Add Register lines for the new functions (i.e. copy and modify the relevant WriteNormalized lines)

+## Build Katydid
+1. Create a build directory: mkdir build-tutorial
+2. Enter that directory: cd build-tutorial
+3. Run ccmake: ccmake ..
+4. Change the build type to DEBUG
+5. Configure by pressing 'c'
+6. Generate the build files and exit by pressing 'g'
+7. Build Katydid: make install
+   To speed the build process, if you have multiple cores, you can add a -j[# cores] argument.

 ## Config